System thinkers and their ideas

-Natural human language is inherently fluid and fuzzy; it is in part an imperfect communication tool and in part a tool for social bonding and communication, but can easily lead to misunderstandings.
+Natural human language is inherently fluid and fuzzy; it is a tool for social bonding and communication, but can easily lead to misunderstandings.

 All free-to-read materials at http://avancier.website are paid for out of income from Avancier’s training courses and methods licences.

 If you find the web site helpful, please spread the word and link to avancier.website in whichever social media you use..